pkuksa/FILER_giggle/README.md

-NOTE: this repository contains an updated/customized version of Giggle (https://github.com/ryanlayer/giggle) as used by [FILER](https://lisanwanglab.org/FILER) project.
+NOTE: this repository contains `FILER_giggle`, an updated/customized version of Giggle (https://github.com/ryanlayer/giggle) as used by the [FILER](https://lisanwanglab.org/FILER) project.
 This updated version focuses on BED file handling, in particular the indexing and searching of the interval in BED-based notation (0-based, half-open intervals).
 Additionally, minor updates include BED header handling and output of overlaps in BED format.

 To install: